 Cellulose and starch are two identical polymers.
-Actually both of them are made from the same glucose and monomer which provide consumers with high carb nutrient.
+Actually both of them are made from the same glucose and monomer which provide consumers with high carb nutrients.

-Mushrooms not technically a vegetable, but been existed for very long time in this world.
-Mushrooms don’t use sunlight to produce energy, hence they have a totally distinctive taste range compare to other vegetable.
+Mushrooms not technically a vegetable, but been existed for a very long time in this world.
+Mushrooms don’t use sunlight to produce energy, hence they have a totally distinctive taste range compare to other vegetables.

 Also not technically a vegetable, but is a fruit instead.
-You can grows tomatoes by yourself since the less flavor powdery fruits available in shopping mall not really taste good.
+You can grow tomatoes by yourself since the less flavor powdery fruits available in the shopping mall not really taste good.